Where everyone belongs, can express their true selves, and thrive

 All participating organisations took away from the process the skills and learning to begin the development of meaningful pledges to actively promote inclusivity throughout their organisations.
 Visit www.southampton2025.co.uk for more information about Inclusion Pledges.

-Solent's statement of commitment to equality, diversity and inclusion
+Solent's statement of equality and wellbeing

 I think it is important that the perspectives of everybody that is part of the Solent community be taken into account and I hope that, with all of us working together, we are able to achieve positive and meaningful change for everyone.

-Kayleigh Quinn, Student Advice Team Leader
+Kayleigh Quinn, Senior Student Conduct Officer

 "During my five years at Solent and one year as LGBTQ+ Staff Network Chair, I have always felt comfortable to be myself – openly and authentically.